moq-wg/moq-transport/draft-ietf-moq-transport.md

 object.
 The preferences are Track, Group, Object and Datagram.
 An Object MUST be sent according to its `Object Forwarding Preference`, described below.

-* Object Status: As enumeration used for missing or dropped ojects that indicates why data is missing.
+* Object Status: As enumeration used for missing or dropped objects that indicates why data is missing.

 * Object Payload: An opaque payload intended for the consumer and SHOULD